jason-ash/pyesg/README.md

 model = pyesg.GeometricBrownianMotion(mu=0.05, sigma=0.2)
 ```

- Then generate scenarios by calling the `<model>.scenarios` method, passing its arguments:
+Generate scenarios by calling the `<model>.scenarios` method, passing its arguments:
-- `x0`, the value or array of values each scenario starts with.
-For example, you might pass `100.0` to model a security with a current value of $100, or [100.0, 90.0] to model two scenarios with start values of $100 and $90.
+- `x0` : the value or array of values each scenario starts with.
+For example, you might pass `100.0` to model a security with a current value of 100, or `[100.0, 90.0]` to model two scenarios with start values of 100 and 90.
-- `dt`, the length of each time step in the projection, in years.
+- `dt` : the length of each time step in the projection, in years.
 For example, you might pass `1/12` to model mothly timesteps, `1/52` to model weekly timesteps, `1/252` to model daily (trading day) timesteps, or `1` to model annual timesteps.
-- `n_scenarios`, the number of scenarios you want to generate.
+- `n_scenarios` : the number of scenarios you want to generate.
 Often you can generate 10,000 scenarios in fractions of a second.
-- `n_steps`, the number of timesteps for each scenario.
+- `n_steps` : the number of timesteps for each scenario.
 In combination with `dt`, this argument determines the total length of time a projection covers.
 For example, with `dt=1/52` and `n_steps=104`, the projection will cover two years with weekly timesteps.
+With `dt=1/12` and `n_steps=360`, the projection will cover 30 years with monthly timesteps.
-- `random_state`, an optional field that may be provided if you want to be able to reproduce pseudo-random numbers for each batch of scenarios.
+- `random_state` : an optional field that may be provided if you want to be able to reproduce pseudo-random numbers for each batch of scenarios.
+For example, `<model>.scenarios(..., random_state=123)` will generate the exact same batch of scenarios every time.

+This example generated 10,000 daily scenarios (2,520,000 values) in **160 milliseconds**.

 ```python
 import pyesg